immense/Remotely/README.md

 Feedback: https://remotely.featureupvote.com/
 Subreddit: https://www.reddit.com/r/remotely_app/

+## Build Instructions (GitHub)
+GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
+The definitions for the build processes are located in `/.github/workflows/` folder.

+After forking the repo, it's recommended that you create a `release` branch.
+Then you'll need to create a few repository secrets that are specific to your server, then uncomment the deploy section.
+Afterward, every change to your release branch will trigger and automatic build and deploy.

+More info coming soon.

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.
 * Install Visual Studio 2019.